 - The accused’s record of convictions, of appearances at court proceedings, of flight to avoid prosecution, or of failure to appear at court proceedings; and

-- Other facts are necessary to assist the court in its determination of the indigence of the accused and whether she or he should be released under the supervision of the service.
+- Other facts are necessary to assist the court in its determination of the indigence of the accused and whether they should be released under the supervision of the service.

-Under Florida Statute § 907.041(4)(b), any person charged with a dangerous crime will not be granted nonmonetary pretrial release at his or her first appearance (advisory) hearing.
-If the facts and circumstances warrant such a release, however, the court does retain the discretion to release the alleged offender on electronic monitoring or on a recognizance bond.
+Under Florida Statute § 907.041(4)(b), any person charged with a dangerous crime will not be granted nonmonetary pretrial release at their first appearance (advisory) hearing.
+However, if the facts and circumstances warrant such a release, the court retains the discretion to release the alleged offender on electronic monitoring or a recognizance bond.

 Conditions of Pretrial Release Violations in Miami-Dade County

-- any contact of any type with the victim, if the court issues a no-contact order;
+- Initiating contact of any type with the victim, if the court issues a no-contact order;

 Florida Conditions of Pretrial Release Resources